KyeBuff/five-a-side/README.md

   teamOneRating = calcTeamRating(teamOnePlayers),
   teamTwoRating = calcTeamRating(teamTwoPlayers),

-  // Booleans used to prevent infinite loop on even total rating but odd number of players totalRating = teamOneRating + teamTwoRating, isTotalRatingEven = !(totalRating % 2), isOddNumPlayers = !!(players.size % 2),
+  // Stats/booleans used to prevent infinite loops / unbalanced teams totalRating = teamOneRating + teamTwoRating,
+  avgRating = totalRating / players.size,
+  isAllSameRating = players.every(player => player.get('rating') === avgRating),
+  isTotalRatingEven = !(totalRating % 2),
+  isOddNumPlayers = !!(players.size % 2),

   ratingDifference = Math.abs(teamOneRating - teamTwoRating);

-  // Tolerance set to 1 if total team ratings are odd and 0 for even to prevent infinite loop
-  // If players are odd and numbers are odd - tolerance should be as high as 3
-  //1 Exception is when even total team ratings and odd num players where rating difference will be 2 let tolerance = 0;

-  //if total rating / num players === 3 and players is odd then tol should be 3 if(avgRating === 3 && isOddNumPlayers) {
-    tolerance = 3;
-  } else {
-    tolerance = isTotalRatingEven && isOddNumPlayers ?
-2 : (teamOneRating + teamTwoRating);
+  let tolerance = isTotalRatingEven && isOddNumPlayers ?
+2 : (teamOneRating + teamTwoRating) % 2;

+  //Overwrite tolerance
+  if(isAllSameRating && isOddNumPlayers) {
+    //IF - all players have the same rating and total players size off
+    // Tolerance should be set to the avgRating if all players share the same rating tolerance = avgRating;
+  } else if(!isAllSameRating && isOddNumPlayers && !(totalRating%2) && avgRating < 2) {
+    //ELSE IF - players do not share the same rating, there is odd total players, the total rating is even and the avgRating < 2

+    // We can perfectly balance the teams
+    // avgRating < 2 as part of testing to prevent infinite loop tolerance = 0;
   }

   //recursive call until tolerance satisfied if(ratingDifference > tolerance) {